junliu724515/casetimer/README.md

 How to install

-Option 1: you can install using the lastest unmanaged package: https://login.salesforce.com/packaging/installPackage.apexp?p0=04t28000000nsGb
+Option 1: you can install using the lastest unmanaged package v1.14: 	https://login.salesforce.com/packaging/installPackage.apexp?p0=04t28000000nsGg

 Option 2: